mdrideout/junjo-ai-studio-deployment-example/README.md

 1. Access the frontend at your production domain (e.g., `https://junjo.example.com`)
 2. Create a user account and sign in
-3. Navigate to API Keys and create a new key
+3. Create the API Key
 4. Update `.env` with your API key:
    ```bash
    vi .env  # Set JUNJO_AI_STUDIO_API_KEY